Going From Renunciation to Compassion

 All right, a difficult situation, we lost our job or we lost our savings, or whatever it is, and there’s discomfort in me, but then there’s discomfort in everybody else as well, so we want that discomfort to be gone, both in ourselves and others.
 So it’s not that you stop…. you know, going from renunciation to compassion doesn’t mean that you stop having renunciation and stop thinking in terms of yourself.
 But now we extend it to be both ourselves and everybody else.

 Now, that’s renunciation and compassion being aimed at just the suffering of pain and unhappiness.
-Now, we also pointed out that our ordinary happiness is a form of suffering.
+Our ordinary happiness is also a form of suffering.
 So, this is referring to the fact that our ordinary happiness never lasts; it’s never satisfying; we never have enough.
 It changes into pain and unhappiness.
 So for instance if eating ice cream is a true cause of happiness, then the more we eat, the happier we should become.
 And obviously we reach a certain point that the more you eat, the more sick you feel.
 So, we’re frustrated, we don’t continue to be happy, you don’t know when your mood is going to change, and we’re never satisfied.
 So, we can also renounce this.
 Alright?
 “I am determined to be free of this.”

 So, what does that mean?
 Does that mean I don’t ever want to be happy again?
 I’m giving up my happiness because it is unsatisfying?
 So, to think like that would obviously be a misunderstanding of the Buddhist position.
 Ordinary happiness is going to end so we accept that, we don’t exaggerate it, and how do we overcome the suffering from this situation from our ordinary happiness?
 A very interesting question.
 To say that “well, I will enjoy it for what it is,” what it is is ordinary happiness and it’s not going to last.
 So, I’m not frustrated because I know it’s going to end, so I don’t expect it to last forever.
 Now, it’s not satisfying, it’s not enough.
 Well, what actually, if we think about it, would eliminate that problem would be, well, “what do I expect it to do,” you know, in terms of satisfaction?